derek-oshita/tamagotchi/README.md

 Age
 - Add buttons to the screen to feed your pet, turn off the lights, and play with your pet.
 (DONE)
 - Add the ability to name your pet.
 (DONE)
 - Style the page.
+(DONE)
-- Increase your pet's age every x minutes
+- Increase your pet's age every x minutes (DONE)
 - Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.
 (DONE)
 - You pet should die if Hunger, Boredom, or Sleepiness hits 10.
+(DONE)
 - Morph your pet at certain ages.
+(DONE)
 - Animate your pet across the screen while it's alive.